dy/color-ranger/README.md

 });
 ```

-Worker gets all the parameters of `.render`, besides there are additional option `id`, an id of request to identify response in response.
+Worker gets all the parameters of `.render`, with additional option `id`, an id of request to identify response.